-Check in at the Tolin House (Business office) or try the Dave Eldridge Center 2nd floor (building If no one is there, you may try the Eldridge Center/Museum 2nd floor for volunteers working on projects.
+Look for us in the Tolin House (Business office) or try the Dave Eldridge Center 2nd floor.
+(If no one is there, you may try the Eldridge Center/Museum 2nd floor for volunteers working on projects.)

 We are located on the corner of 102nd Ave and 271st in the west end of Stanwood.
 We do take history or business questions by phone or email.

 No charge for admission but donations are welcome.
 The Stanwood Area Historical Society is a 501c3 non-profit organization, charitable donations are deductible.
 Volunteers are welcome ! call 360-629-6110